Do you know how to run an effective remote meeting to manage online workers?

 There are some unique challenges to conducting remote meetings as compared to your typical office meeting.
 Instead of reserving a conference room, you’ll be hosting your meeting over the phone or online.
 Luckily, there are many options available at all price points for your consideration.
 Utilizing the correct technology will ensure your meetings are productive and effective.
 For example, do you want the ability to have video calls?
 Share screens?
 Record meetings?
 Here are a few examples of options available for use.

-- Skype – Skype is the app that I personally use to conduct my own team meetings.
+- Skype – Skype is the app that I personally use to conduct my own meetings.
 It provides video capability as well as chatting ability.
 Skype has a both a free and paid version for your choosing.
 With Skype, you can share screens and video conference multiple people at the same time.

 - GoToWebinar – This online conference tool allows you to conduct virtual meetings from anywhere.
 You can create your own business account, complete with your own logo which adds a professional flair.
-You can also record sessions and hold webinar onboarding for your workers as well.
+You can also record sessions and hold webinar onboarding for workers as well.

 Many software choices exist so always do your research.
 Most offer a free option or a free trial so you can try it out without committing.
 Test it out.
 If you don’t like it or it doesn’t meet your needs, choose another option.